SkkiNet/.github/profile/README.md

 - [Contact](#contact)

 ## Purpose
 This document is intended to streamline the process of requesting new tools and functionalities within DCVA.
 By maintaining a centralized list, we ensure transparency, prioritize efficiently, and execute projects effectively.
-In short, it’s to make sure you don’t forget stuff and I don’t have to remind you, or vice versa.
+In short, it’s to make sure you and I don't forget stuff.

 ## Submission Process
 1. **Identify Need**: Determine the necessity for a new tool or functionality.